-Studies show omega-3s can reduce risk of heart disease, depression, dementia and arthritis, and improve overall happiness.
+Studies show that Omega-3s can reduce the risk of heart disease, depression, dementia, and arthritis, and improve overall happiness.

-The American Heart Association and several other prominent health organizations suggest an intake of at least 250 to 500 milligrams of omega-3 EPA+DHA per day, that’s equivalent to about two meals of oily fish per week.
+The American Heart Association, and several other prominent health organizations, suggest an intake of at least 250 to 500 milligrams of omega-3 EPA+DHA per day, which is equivalent to about two meals (or 6 oz) of oily fish per week.
 That’s where we get the #Seafood2xWk from!

 - Fattier fish have more than 5% fat.

-- Seafood with the highest omega-3s have a firmer texture, a richer flavor and deeper color (usually).
+- Seafood with the highest omega-3s has a firmer texture, a richer flavor, and deeper color (usually).

-- They are perfect for broiling, grilling, poaching, baking, or even microwaving.
+- They are perfect for air frying, grilling, poaching, baking, or even microwaving.